SiadA2/DevOps-Learning-Path/Terraform/README.md

 On AWS, we most commonly achieve state-locking by locking the remote statefile through DynamoDB.
 However, recently, a new state-locking mechanism has been released: native S3 locking.
 S3 now has the capability to lock the statefile without the need for a DynamoDB, saving cloud costs.

+## Variables

+In coding/software engineering, let me introduce you to a concept known as 'DRY' - Don't Repeat Yourself.
+To ensure readability, rather than use the same values over and over again, we can assign these repeated values to what are known as variables, which we can then resue across the project.